interesting-courses/UW_coursework/README.md

  * AMATH 586 (Spring 2018)

  ### Note on Academic Integrity
-Copying solutions from any source is not only detrimental to your own learning, but is plagarism.
+Copying solutions from any source is not only detrimental to your own learning but is plagarism.
 Don't do this.
-If you do end up looking up a solution, cite your source when writing up your assingment.
+If you do end up looking up a solution for an assignment, cite your source.

 I have provided these questions and solutions so in the hopes that they can be used for reference when preparing for exams, and as practice problems/additional problems for self study.